altomator/EN-data_mining/README.md

 - analyseAltosCCS.xsl
 - calculeStatsMETS_CSV.xsl

-The XSLT are runned with Xalan-Java (see xslt.cmd).
+The XSLT are runned with Xalan-Java.
+Path to the Java bin must be set in xslt.cmd.

 The documents must be stored in a "DOCS" folder.
 The metadata are generated in a "STATS" folder.